rowanlovejoy/bounding-box/README.md

 From there, I established the basic gameplay framework – the Game and GameObject classes – using tutorial from LearnOpenGL.com, adding the ability associate GameObjects and 3D models in the VisualObject class, incorporating the collision detection algorithm from the example 2D Breakout clone from LearnOpenGL.com and expanding it into 3D dimensions.
 Once collision detection was functional, I updated it again to support the jumping system, which was added shortly afterwards.

 Though much of the starting code was derived from online tutorials, my combination of it into a 3D game is original, incorporating information and examples from a variety of sources.
 The Game class and GameObject hierarchy were updated to enable polymorphic drawing and movement of objects by adding and consuming velocity.
 The jumping physics, the extension of the collision detection and resolution algorithm into 3D, and the sky cube are also original.
 Other original functionality includes the ability to scale and offset of the position of 3D models in the VisualObject class, which was necessary resolve mismatches between visible size and collision size.
 Throughout there also numerous small improvements to the code to improve clarity and maintainability and to make use of modern C++ programming practices where possible, such as consistent use of const and constexpr, type inference, pass by constant reference, and employing smart pointers to enable polymorphic behaviour with memory safety.

-### Changes to Software Used

-In the original brief, I stated I would use the Lib Expoxy library (link: https://github.com/anholt/libepoxy) for extension management.
-I chose this library after reading about its error reporting functionality to report issues, which I felt would ease development by helping me identify and diagnose issues sooner.
-However, I ran into difficulty setting it up, and decided that due to the starting Coursework 2 project already being configured to use GLEW, an alternative extension management library, I decided to drop Lib Epoxy and continue with GLEW instead.
-Given my understanding of OpenGL and skills at the time, and the time preasure, I believe this was a good choice to save myself the effort implementing something that was not entirely necessary.

-Another change was not encorporating Dear ImGUI to provide a graphical user interface.
-This was left until late in development due to difficulty implementing other parts of the project such as collision detection, and by that point there was no time remaining.
-The lack of the GUI does not majorly affect the final product, as it has no gameplay features that require such as an interface.